 What are the driving conditions on the road to Apache Point Observatory?

-The Apache Point Observatory is a high-altitude research facility at an elevation of 2,801m (9,189ft) above sea level, located in Otero County, New Mexico.
-Technically, the access is via Apache Point Road, a short but specialized mountain spur that connects the observatory with the Sunspot Highway (NM Hwy-6563).
-Navigating this high-altitude paved section requires attention to surface grip volatility due to the dense forest canopy that characterizes the Sacramento Mountains.
+The Apache Point Observatory is a high-altitude research facility at an elevation of 2,801m (9,189ft) above sea level, located in Otero County, in the US state of New Mexico.
+The access is via Apache Point Road, a short mountain spur that connects the observatory with the Sunspot Highway (NM Hwy-6563).

 | Road facts: Apache Point Road | |